Aaron Craig

 Aaron Craig (born 1992) is an Irish hurler who plays as a centre-back for the Westmeath senior team.

-Born in Mullingar, County Westmeath, Craig first arrived on the inter-county scene at the age of seventeen when he first linked up with the Westmeath minor team, before later lining out with the under-21 side.
+Born in Mullingar, County Westmeath, Craig first arrived on the inter-county scene at the age of seventeen when he linked up with the Westmeath minor team, before lining out with the under-21 side.
 He made his senior debut in the 2011 championship.
 Craig has since gone on to become a regular member of the starting fifteen.

 At club level Craig plays with St Oliver Plunkett's.